What matters operationally

 Practical route-planning examples

 Example 1: A city-centre flat offers a short loading window via a managed bay.
-The crew stages items near the lift, arrives before retail opening, and completes the load within the signed time.
+The crew stages items near the lift, arrives before the busiest period and finishes loading within the signed slot.

 Example 2: A terraced street with residents-only parking needs a close stop.
-The resident secures a visitor permit and asks a neighbour to hold a space opposite the door, cutting carry distance and loading delay.
+The resident arranges the permit in advance and frees a space opposite the property to keep the carry manageable.

 Example 3: Narrow waterfront lanes limit larger vans.
-The team uses the nearest legal loading bay and trolleys, then schedules an earlier start to avoid heavy footfall that would slow carries across shared spaces.
+The team uses the nearest legal bay and trolleys, then schedules an earlier arrival before pedestrian movement builds.

-Example 4: An office move requires lift booking and a security sign-in.
-Vehicle and arrival details are shared in advance; the van queues on a legal approach road until the booked slot opens, avoiding missed-window delays.
+Example 4: An office move requires lift booking and security sign-in.
+Vehicle details are shared ahead of time so the van can enter and unload without losing the slot.

 Example 5: Weekend event traffic near central routes is expected.
-The driver selects a quieter cross-town approach, monitors live updates, and keeps a fallback route ready to maintain the handover timeline.
+The driver chooses a quieter cross-town approach, keeps a fallback route ready and protects the handover time at the destination.

 Practical route-planning checklist

-• Residents-only or permit streets → Obtain the correct permit from the address holder and arrange a nearby space so carries stay short and continuous.
+- Residents-only or permit streets → Obtain the correct permit from the address holder and make sure the stopping point is realistic for the vehicle size.

-• Unpredictable main-route traffic → Prepare a primary and fallback route, check live conditions morning-of, and add buffer between load-out and key exchange.
+- Unpredictable main-route traffic → Prepare a primary and fallback route, then leave enough buffer between loading and key exchange.

-• Managed building access → Secure lift or dock windows in writing, share vehicle details, and time crew arrival to the exact access slot.
+- Managed building access → Secure lift or dock windows in writing, share vehicle details early and match arrival to the booked slot.

-• Narrow streets or tight turns → Choose a shorter wheelbase or plan a shuttle from a legal bay; walk the final approach to confirm turning and kerb heights.
+- Narrow streets or tight turns → Use a shorter wheelbase or plan a shuttle from a wider road if that gives a cleaner, safer and quicker final approach.

 Apply neighbourhood context

-Route and access vary by neighbourhood; review local street geometry, bay timing, and building rules before setting arrival windows.
+Route and loading constraints vary by neighbourhood, so check local street layout, bay timing and building rules before fixing the arrival plan.